List of streets named after Adolf Hitler: Places in Europe

-United States
+Places in the Americas

 The planned community German Gardens in Yaphank, New York, was built on the former site of Camp Siegfried, which was owned and operated by the pro-Nazi German-American Bund.
-Until 1941, several streets were named after prominent Nazis, such as Adolf Hitler Street (renamed Park Street), Goering Street (renamed Oak Street), and Goebbels Street (renamed Northside Avenue).
+Until 1941, several local streets were named after prominent Nazis, such as Adolf Hitler Street (renamed Park Boulevard), Goering Street (renamed Oak Street), and Goebbels Street (renamed Northside Avenue).